vorpalnet/blade/README.md

   OCCAS version:    8.3
 ```

 This only needs to be run once per OCCAS version.
 The artifacts are installed into `~/.m2/repository/com/oracle/occas/` and `~/.m2/repository/com/oracle/weblogic/`, keyed by version.
-Multiple bootstrapped versions can coexist; the active one is determined at build time by `$OCCAS` (see "Platform auto-detection" below).
+Multiple bootstrapped versions can coexist; the active one is determined at build time by `$MW_HOME` (see "Platform auto-detection" below).

 ## Build